How do I apply?

 Are there any pre-kindergarten options?

-Yes, elementary Montessori programs begin at Pre-K: Park Road, Chantilly, Highland Mill, Trillium Springs.
+Yes, elementary Montessori programs begin at Pre-K: Park Road, Chantilly, Highland Mill, and Lincoln Heights.

 Does it cost anything to apply to the School Choice lottery?

-No. The CMS School Choice lottery is free and open to all CMS families to apply.
+No. The CMS School Choice lottery is free and open for all CMS families to apply.

 If my child gets a School Choice seat, do I have to reapply every year?

 No. Once you are accepted and assigned to a school, you do not have to reapply.
-If a student is assigned to a School Choice seat, the assignment is good for the duration of all grades at that school, as long as the student lives in Charlotte-Mecklenburg and meets all continuation requirements.
+If a student is assigned to a School Choice seat, the assignment is good for the duration of all grades at that school, if the student lives in Charlotte-Mecklenburg and meets all continuation requirements.

 What if my child moves or withdraws from a School Choice program?